LMS - Open Source vs. Proprietary, or Moodle vs. Janison CLS

 To me this is a no-brainer: Janison by a mile.

 What would be the implications if your LMS was hacked?
 If you're developing an internal LMS and nobody on the internet can access your site, then you can probably skip this section (unless you suspect you have malicious staff who might want to do you some harm).

 As someone who could get sued for having one of my hosted solutions hacked, that second item scares the life out of me.
-At the time of writing, there were 238 Critical Issues, and over 1,000 major issues.
+At the time of writing, there were over 5,000 Open 'Critical' and 'Epic' Issues.
 Not many of these are security related, but some are, and these are out in the field waiting to be fixed by a developer who is not getting paid and only contributing to the source code because they believe in the product.